Romy Gill MBE prepares dinner at launch of ‘Migrations: all our voices’

 “If I’m an advocate for anything, it’s that people should move.
 Go as far as you can – across the ocean, or at least across the river.
 Open your mind, walk in someone else’s shoes, and eat their food!”

-The food that you are preparing for the launch of Migrations: all our voices, reflects the tastes that were familiar to you when you were growing up in India and the food you have discovered since moving to the UK.
+The food that you prepared for the launch of Migrations: all our voices, reflects the tastes that were familiar to you when you were growing up in India and the food you have discovered since moving to the UK.
 Tell us a bit more about these dual influences?

 “I grew in a very small town in West Bengal where I experienced people of different cultures coming together, and I remember many rituals and celebrations involving food.
 Whilst all from the same region, people cooked in their own distinct ways.
 I would eat at home and then go to my neighbour’s house and say mum hadn’t fed me and so would eat there too.
 Street food played such an important part in my life, something that is reflected in my cooking

 “Indian food is all about sharing so at this dinner I am making Romy’s special samosas chaat and sweet and sour paneer, which stems from the Indo-Chinese – the Hakka community in Bengal that have their own distinct dishes which you will not find in China.
 Our main course will be Kerala-style goat curry with jeera rice and salad.
 As a family we would only have goat once a month as it was a expensive.
 It was definitely a special luxury that we looked forward to.”

 What role did food play in your family when you were growing up?

 “My Mum’s life revolved around preparing food for her three children.
 She would make fresh parathas for breakfast and delicious packed lunches for us to take to school.
 When we came home each day we would have special snacks and then enjoy a comforting evening meal together.
 I saw how mum loved food and respected the ingredients she had.”

 What was your inspiration for becoming a chef?